OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 -  Notifications

   -  *Always quit without prompt* – If true then OMEdit will quit without prompting the user.

   -  *Show item dropped on itself message* – If true then a message will pop-up when a class is dragged and dropped on itself.

-  -  *Show model is defined as partial and component will be added as replaceable message* – If true then a message will pop-up when a partial class is added to another class.
+  -  *Show model is partial and component is added as replaceable message* – If true then a message will pop-up when a partial class is added to another class.

   -  *Show component is declared as inner message* – If true then a message will pop-up when an inner component is added to another class.

   -  *Show save model for bitmap insertion message* – If true then a message will pop-up when user tries to insert a bitmap from a local directory to an unsaved class.

   -  *Always ask for the dragged component name* – If true then a message will pop-up when user drag & drop the component on the graphical view.

   -  *Always ask for what to do with the text editor error* – If true then a message will always pop-up when there is an error in the text editor.

+  -  If new frontend for code generation fails

+    -  *Always ask for old frontend*

+    -  *Try with old frontend once*

+    -  *Switch to old frontend permanently*

+    -  *Keep using new frontend*

 Line Style
 ~~~~~~~~~~